1. What is the IRB?

 20. I’m working on a project with faculty from another university.
 If my co-investigators receive IRB approval from their university, do I still need to file with JCU?

 Yes.
 The federal guidelines are meant to be a starting place from which institutions should develop their own policies and procedures regarding the use of human subjects in research.
 Since JCU would not know if another institution’s policy is compatible with ours, the JCU IRB will conduct its own review of the project.
 If available, the researcher should submit the other institution’s IRB approval to the JCU IRB.
+However, to avoid duplication of effort, JCU often accepts the final approval by a collaborating IRB without changes.

 21. The IRB form at another university is much simpler (or much more complex) than the one at JCU.
 Why does JCU have different questions on their form?